karkey85/karkey85.github.io/_posts/2023-10-14-Exploring-Linux-Kernel-Internals.md

 In this post, let's explore how to compile a simple linux kernel module, insert it into an existing kernel and learn the internals.

 ## Linux Kernel Module
-Linux kernel module is a code chunk which Linux uses to integrate to its running kernel to perform device driver functionality, implement system calls and dding features to linux kernel.
-This can be done by invoking module_init() and module_exit().
+Linux kernel module is a code chunk which Linux uses to integrate to its running kernel on demand.
+ This code chunks can be loaded and unloaded dynamically by user.
+This code can be device driver functionality, system calls implementation and new features to linux kernel.
+This loading and unloading of module can be done by invoking module_init() and module_exit() respectively.

-## Prepare your Linux distribution for kernel module development
+## Prepare your Linux distribution for kernel development
 For this blog, Ubuntu 22.04 Jammy ditribution is used.
 ```
 #cat /etc/os-release